ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/ratio_of_means.md

 surveys.
 Due to its robust nature it does not use any form of trimming or outliering.

-The method willimpute for a single numeric target variable within the dataset.
-It will output a separate dataset containing the imputed target variable and information necessary to identify the records.
-Other input variables will not be passed through to the output.
+The method imputes for a single numeric target variable within each group within the dataset and outputs a separate dataset containing the imputed target variable and other information necessary to use the imputed variable.

 ## Overall Method